joshuapinter/react-native-unified-contacts/README.md

 ### **Requires iOS 9+**

-Apple recently did a complete overhaul with their Contacts Framework that does a number of things, including:
+Apple recently did a complete overhaul of their Contacts Framework that does a number of things, including:

   1. Making it simpler to use the framework.